jpollard-github/personal/README.md

 ## Guestbook Behavior

-Public visitors can submit a name, optional email, category, note, and optional request to email Jason.
+Public visitors can submit a name, optional email, category, and note.
 Submissions are saved as `pending` and do not appear publicly until approved.

+When a note is submitted for approval, the public API saves it first, then attempts to send a Resend notification so Jason knows there is something to review.
+Notification emails include submitted details and, when `ADMIN_LINK` is set, a clickable link to the admin dashboard.
+If the notification fails, the saved pending entry remains available for review; approval can retry an unsent notification.

 The public guestbook API only returns approved entries and excludes email addresses.
-Admin-only routes can see submitted emails for moderation and optional Resend reply-to behavior.
+Admin-only routes can see submitted emails for moderation and Resend reply-to behavior.

 The guestbook database schema is bootstrapped automatically by `ensureGuestbookTable()` when the guestbook APIs run.
 The reference SQL lives in `db/guestbook.sql`.